Campaign of the Month: October 2017

 The Twilight Club is located on the upper floor of a set of shops next to a popular Bourbon Street nightclub.
 Entrance to the club is obtained via a flight of stairs in the middle of the building that leads up into a hollowed alcove.
 At the top of the stairs is a solid white door that opens into the club.
 Because the club is not advertised and has no signs to attract attention, almost no mortals try to go there, and those who do are told it is a private room.

-West of Decatur Street is Chartres Street, which runs by the west side of Jackson Square.
+Southwest of Decatur Street is Chartres Street, which runs by the west side of Jackson Square.
 At its south end is the usual assortment of bars, open-air jazz clubs and restaurants.
 The north end, conforming to most of the French Quarter, is residential, and many Kindred in Savoy’s good graces own several houses here.
-Though they may not live there, the houses often serve as guest houses for acquaintances who come to town.
+Not all of them live here, the houses often serve as secondary havens or guest houses for acquaintances who come to town.

 • Guillot Books